-If, for the sake of argument, a student were caught with, say, marijuana, says Harley:
+If, for the sake of argument, a student were caught with, say, marijuana, Harley says:

 “They would be put on charge and they would lose a whole lot of privileges.
 We wouldn’t expel them.
 But sneaking anything in here is difficult and largely it’s unproductive.
 Because, okay, you sneak a joint in.
 You also have to have a match to light it.
 But then you also have to have this gap of time and space where you can smoke it.
-And you can’t smoke it in the barracks because the moment you took it out and lit it, it’s all over.
-So you’d have to be outside when, when you’re not being watched, and when people wouldn’t smell it, and when you came in, people didn’t smell it on you.
+And you can’t smoke it in the barracks because the moment you take it out and light it, it’s all over.
+So you’d have to be outside, when you’re not being watched, and when people wouldn’t smell it, and [you would also have to make sure that] when you came in, people didn’t smell it on you.
 So the fact of the matter is that it’s a foregone conclusion that even if you were successful, you’re going to get caught.
 And when you’re caught, you lose a whole whack of privileges.
-So then the calculus is: so was it worth it?
+So then the calculus is: was it worth it?
 And the answer, universally, is no. But we wouldn’t expel anybody.”

 A full-time registered nurse is present on campus.
 In addition, a consulting social worker, psychologist, psychiatrist, sports therapist, and medical doctor all have weekly offices on site, and are otherwise available for consultation as needed.